 The first half of the academic program prepares students for the current practice and discipline of landscape architecture.
 It equips them with the core knowledge base, tools, processes, and skills in design, site works, history and theory, planning, research and the culture of professional practice.

 The second half of the academic program propels students into the profession and discipline of the future that they will help evolve and lead.
 It positions students to pursue substantive inquiry into their own, those of the faculty, and those of the larger extended community.
 Students master bodies of knowledge, pursue evidence-based research, and hone verbal, written, and graphic communication skills.

-Throughout their program of study, students combine critical design thinking talents with their intelligence, creativity, and passions to frame, engage and challenge the questions, problems, and situations of landscape that involve health, safety, wellbeing, and quality of life.
+Throughout their program of study, students combine critical design thinking talents with their intelligence, creativity, and passions to frame, engage and challenge the questions, problems, and situations of landscape that involve health, safety, well-being, and quality of life.

-Post-Professional 48-credit-hour Masters of Landscape Architecture
+First Professional Masters of Landscape Architecture (Track III)

-Post-Professional 30-credit-hour Masters of Landscape Architecture
+Post-Professional Masters of Landscape Architecture (Track I)

 Graduate Minors and Certificate Programs